GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

 There are three different ways to save a file in GPlates.

-The **Manage Feature Collections** dialog contains a table of controls and status information about the feature collections that are loaded in GPlates; each row corresponds to a single feature collection, and lists file name, format and available actions.
+The **Manage Feature Collections** dialog contains a table of controls and status information about the feature collections that are loaded in GPlates; each row corresponds to a single feature collection, and lists the filename, format and available actions.

 ![](screenshots/ManageFeatureCollections-Row.png)